JeffDeCola/my-cheat-sheets/README.md

 ## OTHER CHEAT SHEETS

-Random other things I'm interested in.
+Random things I'm interested in.

 ### COMPUTER HARDWARE